Alexandre-Sommerkamp/Alexandre-Sommerkamp/README.md

 # Alexandre-Sommerkamp
-## Junior business analyst | Inventory Management @ Auto1 Group
+## DevOps | AWS | Data Engineering
-Data professional Interested in creating services that improve people’s lives.
-While I truly enjoy dissecting problems in detail and being thorough in the work, I’m driven to learn, and mentor others.
-Former operations manager in the food production industry with 5 years of experience leading teams and collaborating closely to deliver quality results.
+Developer interested in creating services that improve people’s lives.
+While I truly enjoy dissecting problems in detail and being thorough in the work, I’m driven to learn, and transmit my knowledge to others.
+Former analyst in Auto1 Group, built our team's data warehouse over DBT and currently under training in a DevOps program, centered in AWS, Linux, Docker & Jenkins.